 Faculty Member

-Whenever during the term of this Agreement it shall be determined by the President to be necessary to fill, in whole or in part, any faculty position in a department or program area in which retrenchment shall, pursuant to the provisions of this Article, have earlier taken place, the President shall recall the most senior faculty member from among those faculty members who shall have been so retrenched from such department or program area; provided, however, that such order of recall shall govern only insofar as pursuant to its initial application each faculty member to be recalled is, by training and/or experience, qualified to teach the course or courses for the teaching of which such position is to be filled.
+Whenever during the term of this Agreement it shall be determined by the President to be necessary to fill, any full-time faculty position in a department or program area in which retrenchment shall, pursuant to the provisions of this Article, have earlier taken place, the President shall recall the most senior faculty member from among those faculty members who shall have been so retrenched from such department or program area; provided, however, that such order of recall shall govern only insofar as pursuant to its initial application each faculty member to be recalled is, by training and/or experience, as determined in the sole discretion of the Board, or the President acting on behalf of the Board, qualified to teach the course or courses for the teaching of which such position is to be filled.

 Librarian

-Whenever at any University during the term of this Agreement it shall be determined by the President to be necessary to fill, in whole or in part, any librarian position at any library or libraries from which retrenchment shall, pursuant to the provisions of this Article, have earlier taken place, the President shall recall the most senior librarian who shall have been so retrenched from such library or libraries; provided, however, that such order of recall shall govern only insofar as pursuant to its initial application each librarian to be recalled is, by training and/or experience, qualified to discharge the responsibilities for which such position is to be filled.
+Whenever at any University during the term of this Agreement it shall be determined by the President to be necessary to fill any full-time librarian position at any library or libraries from which retrenchment shall, pursuant to the provisions of this Article, have earlier taken place, the President shall recall the most senior librarian who shall have been so retrenched from such library or libraries; provided, however, that such order of recall shall govern only insofar as pursuant to its initial application each librarian to be recalled is, by training and/or experience, as determined in the sole discretion of the Board, or the President acting on behalf of the Board, qualified to discharge the responsibilities for which such position is to be filled.

 General Provisions

-Any provision of this Agreement to the contrary notwithstanding, any member of the bargaining unit recalled pursuant to the provisions of the foregoing paragraphs of this subsection 3 and who shall not have been recalled to serve as a full-time appointee shall be recalled subject to any and all such policies, practices and procedures of the Board of Trustees and the University as apply to persons who hold part-time appointments; and provided further that the term of service of such part-time appointee shall be governed by such policies, practices and procedures and shall not be governed by any of the provisions of this Agreement other than the provisions of this subsection 3; and provided further that, notwithstanding the foregoing, such part-time appointee shall retain the right to use the procedures of Article XI of this Agreement, to the extent they may apply, to determine whether any provision of this subsection 3, but of no other provisions of this Agreement, may have been violated in its application to him/her.

 Any such member of the bargaining unit so recalled to a full-time position shall retain all those rights of tenure that he/she shall have held at the date of his/her retrenchment, and shall retain all accumulated sick leave and any eligibility for sabbatical leave that, pursuant to the terms of this Agreement, he/she was entitled to at the date of his/her retrenchment.

-Any such member of the bargaining unit so recalled to a full-time position shall, for the purpose of determining his/her status of seniority, be deemed to have been employed at the University during any period in which he/she shall have been retrenched pursuant to the provisions of this Article.
+Any such member of the bargaining unit so recalled to a full-time position shall, for the purpose of determining their status of seniority, be deemed to have been employed at the University during any period in which they shall have been retrenched pursuant to the provisions of this Article, except with regard to consideration for promotion, tenure, post-tenure review, and eligibility for sabbatical.

 Re-employment List